wp-plugins/twitter-ticker/readme.txt

 == Screenshots ==

-1. ITICKER widget at the bottom of the screen (showing Flickr photos).
+1. iticker widget at the bottom of the screen (showing Flickr photos).
-2. ITICKER widget at the bottom of the screen (showing live Twitter feed).
+2. iticker widget at the bottom of the screen (showing live Twitter feed).
+3. iticker widget showing live stats: popular URLS, and visitor counts.
+4. Configure your iticker to fit with your site's colour scheme.

 == FAQ ==
-Contact us at iticker [at] eduvoyage [dot] com if you need any help installing the plugin or have any feature requests.
+Contact us at support [at] itickerapp [dot] com if you need any help installing the plugin or have any feature requests.

 == Changelog ==
 <ul>